StridorArk/invoice-generator-next/README.md

 # Invoice Generator (Next.js)

 Invoice Generator is a web application built with **Next.js** that allows users to create, customize, and export professional invoices in PDF format.
 This project is designed to streamline the invoicing process for businesses and freelancers.
+(Still working in this tool)

 ## Features